deefex/ps5bot/README.md

 whether direct product URLs are being redirected to 'out of stock' or 'generic' pages

 ## Issues/TODO
-- It works great on the Mac.
+- It works great on the Mac :-)
-- Should use espeak for Linux platforms
+- Should update to use espeak for Linux platforms
-- playsound is a pain for the supporting packages it needs (PyObjC)
+- playsound is a pain for the supporting packages it needs (PyObjC) - alternatives?
 - link_bot works best for Game UK.
 Argos is a bit flakey (timeouts)